 Where Do Most Aortic Aneurysms Occur?

-An aortic aneurysm can occur anywhere along the aorta, which is about 1 foot in length and about 1 inch in wide in some places.
+An aortic aneurysm can occur anywhere along the aorta, which is about 1 foot in length and about 1 inch wide in some places.
 However, most aneurysms occur in the infrarenal aorta, or the section of the aorta below the kidney in the abdominal region.

 What Are the Types of Aortic Aneurysm?